Pepper-box: Revival

 The pepperbox experienced a kind of "revival" in the late 19th century as a short, easily concealable pocket pistol that used pinfire cartridges.
-The five barrel Feilitzenre pistol was almost accepted as the standard officer sidearm for the Swedish Army.
+The five-barrel 9.6mm caliber 1861 Feilitzenre pistol was almost accepted as the standard officer sidearm for the Swedish Army.

 A special variation of this kind of sidearm, in which the shortness of the barrel cluster was fully used, is the Belgian Dolne M1869 Apache revolver.
 This weapon, allegedly popular among the Paris street gangs after whom it was named, was fitted with a folding blade and knuckle-duster.
+The Herman Brevete was used for cyclists protection and fired 6 rounds of 5mm pinfire cartrtridges.
 The pepperboxes from this period disappeared with the demise of the pinfire cartridge.

-One of the more interesting pepperbox revolvers is the .22 Short, six barrel Remington Zig-Zag Derringer.
+One of the more interesting pepperbox revolvers is the .22 Short, six-barrel Remington Zig-Zag Derringer.
 Unlike the older single action designs, it had a double action ring trigger and could fire six shots as fast as one could pull the trigger.
-Guns of this type were prized by gamblers, in addition to the four barrel Christian Sharps derringer, because they could be easily concealed in a vest pocket and easily used for self-defense.
+Guns of this type were prized by gamblers, in addition to the four-barrel Christian Sharps derringer, because they could be easily concealed in a vest pocket and easily used for self-defense.

 Modern use

-The pepperbox design was used for a small number of weapon designs in the 20th century, most notably a six barrelled derringer in .22 caliber from Cobray.
+The pepperbox design was used for a small number of weapon designs in the 20th century, most notably a six-barrelled derringer in .22 caliber from Cobray.

-During the 1960s an eight barrelled pepperbox shotgun, the Colt Defender Mark I, was designed by Robert Hillberg; but never went into production.
+During the 1960s an eight-barrelled pepperbox shotgun, the Colt Defender Mark I, was designed by Robert Hillberg; but never went into production.
+The Gyrojet Pepperbox was a rocket firing shotgun that had almost no recoil.

-In the 1970s Heckler & Koch produced the five barrelled P11 pistol designed as a covert underwater firearm firing 7.62 X 36mm darts electrically.
+In the 1970s Heckler & Koch produced the five-barrelled P11 pistol designed as a covert underwater firearm firing 7.62 X 36mm darts electrically.

+The four-barreled COP .357 Derringer was manufactured from 1983 to 1989 by the later defunct COP Inc. of California, US (COP stood for Compact Off-Duty Police).

+The KUGS HD410 is a .410 gauge pepperbox shotgun that fires by rotating the 18 barrels.

-The Osa is a Russian four barrelled pistol designed to fire a range of non-lethal and flare rounds from electrically-fired 18×45 mm cartridges.
+The Osa is a Russian four-barrelled pistol designed to fire a range of non-lethal and flare rounds from electrically-fired 18×45 mm cartridges.

-The Reprringer is a design for a five barrelled 3D printed pepperbox sidearm in .22 LR, which received widespread media coverage.
+The Reprringer is a design for a five-barrelled 3D printed pepperbox sidearm in .22 LR, which received widespread media coverage.

 3D printed pistols resembling the pepperbox have been allegedly downloaded and manufactured by drug dealers in the UK.
-A student from London named Tendai Muswere was the first person convicted in 2019 of printing a multi barreled derringer of this type, known as the Hexen.
+A student from London named Tendai Muswere was the first person convicted in 2019 of printing a multi-barrelled derringer of this type, known as the Hexen.

+The Quest Firearms MC6 has a modular cylinder that uses "cylinder barrels" that can be removed and replaced with various caliber barrels ranging from pistol/carbine/PDW/shotgun/rifle cartridges.